 If you’re thinking of locuming in a specialty you haven’t worked in before, it’s worth having a look at our set of specialty-specific locum doctor guides on our F3 Resource Hub.

-If you want to get a locum position in a specialty you don’t have experience in, it’s important to optimise your CV to show what transferable skills you have for working in that specialty, so that other locums with that experience won’t necessarily be at more of an advantage than you.
+If you want to get a locum position in a specialty you don’t have experience in, it’s important to optimise your CV to show what transferable skills you do have from other specialties, courses or exams, that will help you in this new role.
 For advice on how to write a CV specifically for locuming, click here to read our in-depth guide.

 Are there any particular foundation jobs that make it easier to locum after F2?